djdagovs/rcInstaller/README.md

 So you can spend your valuable time doing something else.
 It is currently built to run and install on Ubuntu linux.

+rcInstaller will install rocket.chat, nginx, letsencrypt.
+After doing such, it will configure nginx to act as a proxy with a free SSL cert from letsencrypt.

 # Install it now!

 Copy and paste this into an Ubuntu server of your choice.
 Press enter, answer a few questions and it will take care of the rest for you.
+Please note that this should only be done on a unused ubuntu server.
+Installing this ontop of a server with already running applications may have unintended consequences.
+Further, make sure the dns address you specify is valid as letsencrypt will be used to generate you a free SSL cert.

 ```
 wget -qO- https://raw.githubusercontent.com/Munroenet/rcInstaller/master/inst.sh --no-check-certificate | bash